 Instructors submit requests for administrative withdrawal directly using the online tool sent directly to instructors via email or by sending an email to Registration and Records (registration@clackamas.edu) based on the course-length information.

-Instructor’s requests should follow the instructions in using the online tool.
+Instructor’s requests should follow the instructions for using the online tool.
 If an email is sent to Registration and Records, it should include the student name, student identification number, course number, and course section.

+Instructors cannot unenroll students from Moodle.
+The student must be officially withdrawn which triggers the removal of the student from the Moodle course.

 For Administrators

-Administrators can request withdrawals electronically by emailing registration@clackamas.edu and it should include student name, student identification number, course number, and course section; or indicate all courses.
+Administrators have the option to request student withdrawals electronically.
+These requests should be submitted via email to registration@clackamas.edu.
+When making a withdrawal request, administrators should include student name, student identification number, course and section number.

+If the withdrawal is intended to apply to all courses for a student, this should be clearly indicated in the email request.

 REVIEW HISTORY